 Port 3 is a 4-bit I/O port with an output latch.
 Port 3 can be set to the input mode or output mode in 1-bit units using port mode register 3 (PM3).
-When the P30 to P33 pins are used as an input port, use of an on-chip pull-up resistor can be specified in 1-bit units by pull-up resistor option register 3 (PU3).
+When used as an input port, use of an on-chip pull-up resistor can be specified in 1-bit units by pull-up resistor option register 3 (PU3).